Vyral/base-template/_posts/2023-03-01-my-home-didn-t-sell-now-what.md

 Now move on to the interior of your home.
 Is it clean?
 Is there a noticeable odor?
 Have you taken the time to depersonalize and declutter each room?
 Buyers need to be able to picture their items in your home, but that’s difficult to do amongst your family photos and personal collections.
 And oversized furniture and packed closets can make a space seem small and cramped.

-**Now What?**When we take on a new listing, we always walk through it with the homeowner and point out any repairs, updates, or decluttering that should be done to maximize its sales potential.
+**Now What?<br>​​​​​**When we take on a new listing, we always walk through it with the homeowner and point out any repairs, updates, or decluttering that should be done to maximize its sales potential.
 We also share tips on how to prep the property before each showing.

 In some cases, we will recommend that you utilize staging techniques to highlight your home’s best features and help buyers envision themselves living in the space.
 Home staging is one of the hottest trends in real estate—because it works!
 According to the Real Estate Staging Association, professionally-staged homes sell, on average, 9 days faster and for $40,000 over list price.3 In addition, the National Association of Realtors suggests that staging can help push up your final sale price by as much as 20%.4